Learn more about The 7-Metre Rule and working safely near overhead power lines.

 Did you know that the weather can affect the height and depth of power lines over time?
 Here are the facts.

 Think power line contacts are few and far between?
-Think again.Keep track of overhead and underground contacts occurring across Alberta.
+Think again.See the overhead and underground contacts occurring near you.

 Book a power line safety awareness session at your worksite.